 The University will issue a timely warning as soon as it determines there is a serious and ongoing threat to students or employees on campus and/or in the immediate campus community.
 The determination will be made based on the information that Campus Safety Services or Santa Clara Police Department has available to it at the time.
 The Director of Campus Safety Services or his designee is responsible for preparing and distributing timely warning reports.
-In most instances, the timely warning will be issued through the Campus Alert system to all students, faculty, and staff.
-Depending on the particular circumstances of the crime or threat, Campus Safety Services may also post a safety bulletin through the SCU Bronco Alert system.
-Anyone with information about a Clery Act crime or other serious incidents should report the circumstances to Campus Safety Services at (408) 554-4444 or in person at Campus Safety located in the Main Parking Structure.
-To report a crime or an emergency off campus, dial 911.
+In most instances, the timely warning will be issued through the SCU Bronco Alert system to all students, faculty, and staff.
+Depending on the particular circumstances of the crime or threat, Campus Safety Services may also post information and safety bulletins through the SCU Bronco Alert system.

+Anyone with information about a Clery Act crime or other serious incidents should report the circumstances to Campus Safety Services at (408) 554-4444.